viradex/homework-planner/README.md

-# homework-planner
+# Homework Planner

 Manage homework assignments quickly!
 I can't think of a better name for this lol